maciejhirsz/logos/book/src/common-regex.md

 While Logos strives to have a feature complete regex implementation, there are some limitations.
-Unicode word boundaries, some lookarounds, and other advanced features not supported by the DFA matching engine in the `regex` crate are not possible to match using Logos's generated state machine.
+Unicode word boundaries, some lookarounds, and other advanced features not supported by the DFA matching engine in the `regex` crate are not possible to match using Logos' generated state machine.

 However, attempting to use a missing feature will result in a compile time error.
 If your code compiles, the matcher behavior is exactly the same as the